Gregg McNally: Background

 McNally was born in Whitehaven, Cumbria, England, he has Irish ancestors, and eligible to play for Ireland due to the grandparent rule.

 Career

 Huddersfield Giants

 McNally was transferred from Whitehaven to the Huddersfield Giants during November 2008, after which he made his début in a friendly match against Halifax on Sunday 4 January 2009 and then returned to Whitehaven on loan for a season.

 At youth level McNally scored 18 points to take Whitehaven School to the 2006–2007 national Champion Schools final, going on to take his team to victory in the final with three tries, qualifying for European competition.

 Leigh Centurions

 McNally joined Leigh Centurions in time for the 2012 season.
-At the Leigh Centurions McNally has won 1 Northern Rail Cup, 3 League Leaders' Shield, and 1 Kingstone Press Championship Grand Final.
+At the Leigh Centurions McNally won 1 Northern Rail Cup, 3 League Leaders' Shield, and 1 Kingstone Press Championship Grand Final.

 Bradford Bulls

-In January 2018 NcNally joined Bradford Bulls on a two-year deal.
+In January 2018 NcNally joined Bradford on a two-year deal.
 He was released by the Bulls in January 2019 on compassionate grounds.